sekozak/sekozak/README.md

 # Hi there 👋, my name is Sebastian Kozak
-I am Second year student of Computer Science at the AGH University of Science and Technology.
+I am Third year student of Computer Science at the AGH University of Science and Technology.

 ## Languages and technologies I worked with 🔥